ButterCam/sisyphus/ReadMe.md

 4. **Run the Application**

-   The service project is just a non-runnable library, we need create an application project to run our service projects.
+   The service project is just a non-runnable library.
+We need to create an application project to run our service projects.

    This is a sample application project `build.gradle.kts` config.